Canada Pavilion at Epcot

-The Canada Pavilion is a Canadian-themed pavilion that is part of World Showcase within Epcot at Walt Disney World in Orlando, Florida, United States.
-Its location is next to the United Kingdom pavilion.
+Canada is a cultural pavilion representing the country of the same name as part of the World Showcase area of EPCOT at the Walt Disney World Resort near Orlando, Florida.
+It is located next to the United Kingdom pavilion at the northern end of World Showcase Lagoon.

 Layout

-The Canada Pavilion is designed to remind guests of Canada's outdoors.
+The Canada Pavilion is designed to remind guests of Canada's natural beauty.
 It includes a canyon, a waterfall, gardens, a pool with fountains, and totem poles.
 Further in to the pavilion, beyond the rustic log cabins, a small thoroughfare is designed to represent the British and French influences and heritage through its buildings; the Hotel du Canada dominates the skyline to the right whilst English cottages adorn the left.
 An iconic Gilbert-Scott telephone box stands to the side, and often there is a direct connection on this phone to the boxes in the United Kingdom pavilion nearby.

-The main attraction is Canada: Far and Wide, a Circle-Vision 360° movie of Canada's cities, scenery and people.
+The main attraction is O Canada, a Circle-Vision 360° movie of Canada's cities, scenery, and people.
 The pavilion also includes Le Cellier Steakhouse and the former home of the Celtic rock band Off Kilter.
 North American animal characters from Brother Bear (Kenai and Koda) and Pocahontas (Meeko and Percy) used to make the occasional appearances to patrons, but have been absent from the pavilion for a few years.